-Flooding of Hone Nehua Bush Reserve will be logged and investigated as a operational matter.
+Flooding of Hone Nehua Bush Reserve will be logged and investigated as an operational matter.

 Legislation does not provide for a separate rating system for Māori Freehold Land, however it does promote continued ownership and providing relief where appropriate.
-Council does not have the ability to change the legislation but will work in partnership with Te Karearea on feedback to any changes government proposes to the systems for rating Maori land going for.
+Council does not have the ability to change the legislation but will work in partnership with Te Karearea on feedback to any changes government proposes to the systems for rating Maori land.

-Council has different tiers/mechanisms for Māori participation in decision making.
-While Maori Wards and Te Karearea provide governance mechanisms operational mechanisms include through projects, processes and/or other legislative mechanisms.
+Wards and Te Karearea provide governance mechanisms operational mechanisms include through projects, processes and/or other legislative mechanisms.

+Recommendation

-That Te Karearea consider the request to set aside Okara Pa and make a recommendation to Council.
+That Te Karearea consider the request to set aside Okara Pa and make a recommendation to

+Council.

 That the Te Karearea budget be increased to support hapū capacity and kaitiaki initiatives (discussed below)

+Financial impact

 Considered under the following section